OscarGodson/HTML6/_includes/HTML6.md

 ##### `<html:include>`

-This links external files that should be included in the document such as HTML snippets, CSS templates of JS scripts.
+This links external files that should be included in the document such as HTML snippets, CSS templates or JS scripts.
 It's similar to the current HTML `link` tag.

 _Normative:_
 This tag takes the following attributes: